 Before delving into any detail about the operation of the OSD we will first return to the outside.
 From the side the monitor is dominated by its fairly robust stand.
 The screen itself, being LED backlit, is relatively slender – but BenQ certainly hasn’t gone overboard with a style over substance level of svelteness.
 According to our measurements the screen itself is 60mm thick.
 The total depth including all stand components is 235mm.
 At the left side of the monitor you will find 2 USB 2.0 downstream ports and a headphone jack.

-You will also notice a red protrusion at the back of the monitor.
+You will also notice a red protrusion at the back of the top rated pc monitors.
 This is a ‘headphone hanger’ to allow the user to hang their headphones out of site in a convenient place when they are not needed.
 At the rear the monitor is again dominated by the stand.
 Interestingly this has a glossy black surround with the ports labelled in red.
 Also notice the red cable tidy near the bottom, which can help to organise the many cables you could have connected to the XL2420T.
 This can also be used as a ‘carrying loop’ along with the black plastic carrying handle at the top (above the red headphone hanger) and a Kensington Lock slot towards the bottom right.

 The next picture you will see shows the monitor rotated into portrait mode to reveal its ports at the rear.
 From bottom to top (left to right in normal orientation); power input (AC with internal conversion to DC), Micro USB (for S-Switch), DisplayPort 1.2 (120Hz on PC), VGA, DVI-D Dual-Link (120Hz on PC), dual HDMI ports, USB 2.0 upstream and a third USB 2.0 downstream port.
 The essentials are certainly covered with a few extras thrown into the mix.
 We have been informed that the HDMI ports are not compatible with ‘HDMI 3D’ for games consoles and Blu-ray players and are limited to 60Hz on the PC as is usual for HDMI.
 The XL2420T is fully compatible with Nvidia 3D Vision and Nvidia 3D Vision 2 with Lightboost capability.
 Integrated functionality and the addition of ‘HDMI 3D’ for AV devices are the main differences between this and the ‘TX’ model available outside of Europe.